Adrian Gill (soccer)

-Adrian Simon Gill (born January 3, 2006) is an American professional soccer player currently playing as a midfielder for Barcelona.
+Adrian Simon Gill (born January 3, 2006) is an American professional soccer player currently playing as a midfielder for Segunda Federación club Barcelona Atlètic.

 Club career

-Born in Denver, Colorado, Gill moved to Catalonia as a child due to his parent's work commitments.
+Born in Denver, Colorado, Gill moved to Catalonia as a child due to his parents' work commitments.
 In 2017, shortly after moving to Spain, he joined Cornellà, before a move to Spanish giants Barcelona the following year.

 Having progressed through Barcelona's La Masia academy, he signed his first professional contract with the club in March 2022.
+Gill suffered an ACL injury in September 2023, shortly after training with the first team for the first time, and went through 14 months of rehabilitation before returning to Barça's U19 team in October 2024 and making 3 appearances that fall.
+He was re-signed by Barcelona for the 2025-26 season, described by the club as still "recovering from a right knee injury", and joined Barcelona Atlètic, their B-team.

 International career

 Gill has represented the United States at youth international level.
 He is also eligible to play for Spain, but declined an invitation by the Spanish FA to represent them in April 2022, expressing his desire to represent the United States at senior international level.